 Every small win is a triumphant point in the journey.
 It deserves to be celebrated!

-So, give yourself a mental pat on the back or use small rewards to stay motivated.
+So, give yourself a mental pat on the back or use small non food rewards to stay motivated.
 Those who take a moment to notice their forward progress, tend to make it farther.